Q: When will students' schedules be live for the school year?

-Q: If there are 7 periods next year, will there be an 8th period for those who want one?
+Q: Is there an 8th period for those who want one?

 A: No. You will be able to get all the classes you want in 7 periods.